leanprover/theorem_proving_in_lean4/tactics.rst

     begin
       fapply exists.intro,
       exact 0,
-      apply rfl
+      reflexivity
     end

-Here, the command ``fapply exists.intro`` creates two goals.
-The first is to provide a natural number, ``a``, and the second is to prove that ``a = a``.
-Notice that the second goal depends on the first; solving the first goal instantiates a metavariable in the second.
+Here, the command ``fapply exists.intro`` leave two goals.
+The first requires us to provide a natural number, ``a``, and the second requires us to prove that ``a = a``.
+The second goal depends on the first, so solving the first goal instantiates a metavariable in the second goal, which we then prove with ``reflexivity``.

 Another tactic that is sometimes useful is the ``revert`` tactic, which is, in a sense, an inverse to ``intro``.